dmiyares/grab-latest-track-from-soundcloud/README.md

 2. Example of how widget looks on front end in right rail

 == Changelog ==

+= 1.0.1 =
+Release Date - August 2, 2021
+ * Fixed item relating to the more field being dropped.
+ * Fixed class names for styling publication date & title.
+ * Fixed readme file so that single quotes are not escape coded.
+ * Changed author link to stand alone page with ONLY plugins.

+= 1.0.0 =
 Release Date: July 27rd, 2021